Do you need extra insurance for Grubhub, Doordash, Postmates, Instacart or other delivery companies?

 Folks, think about this.

 If this were your family member, do you think it just ends with their death?
-Do you think it wouldn’t affect you if the insurance denied a death benefit or if others affected by the accident came after the estate?
+What if the death benefit is denied?
+What if someone hurt in the accident came after your family?

 Get the right insurance